gazebosim/gz-sim/tutorials/surface_vehicles.md

     right_engine_propeller_joint└─────── right_propeller_link
 ```

-The main chasis with the two rigid pontoons are captured by `base_link`.
+The main chassis with the two rigid pontoons are captured by `base_link`.
 A revolute joint (`left_chasis_engine_joint`) connects the chasis and the
 `left_engine_link`.
 The purpose of this connection is to allow the engine to
 rotate.
 This is an additional degree of freedom that we expose to make the